iris-edu/yasmine-stationxml-editor/README.md

 ### User Manual
 Please read the included .docx manual for instructions on how to get started using Yasmine.

+If there is no internet connection, unzip the bundled NRL (IRIS.zip) in the `data` folder at the root of this repository.

 ### Installation using Python
 1. Install Python 3.6.5 or greater
 2. Run `python -m venv env`